SATURDAY, June 30th, 2001, AT4:00 PM PT

 McDonald vs. Filipovic: By far the most memorable fight of the card was McDonald's first round knock out win over K-1 superstar Mirko "Crocop" Filipovoc.
 Where Hoost refused to look beyond the first match, Crocop failed to focus on the fight in front of him.
 Perhaps his three losses to Hoost had him preoccupied.
 Of all the fighters to take lightly, however, McDonald (Right, K-1 USA Finalist) should be at the last on anyone's list.
 McDonald may not be the hardest hitter, but this pumped up Canadian cruiserweight, despite the quick losses to the likes of Aerts and Sefo on his record, always comes to fight and to win.
 In the first round, Filipovic tried to hold the head and throw knees and got caught with an overhand right hook that rocked him.
 Underdog McDonald then chased Mirko down and scored a knock down.
 A few punches later, the referee stopped the fight.
 Filipovic was visibly upset; he had choked and he knew it.

-Skelton vs. Vassilikos: IKF World Champion Matt Skelton (Left) was set to meet McDonald in the first round until an eleventh hour line up change paired him up against one of the slickest kickboxers today, Paris Vassilikos of Greece.
+Skelton vs. Vassilikos: IKF World Champion Matt Skelton (Right) was set to meet McDonald in the first round until an eleventh hour line up change paired him up against one of the slickest kickboxers today, Paris Vassilikos of Greece.
 Skelton set an aggressive pace that may have been a touch risky.
 He did get hit with a few of Paris' counter attacks, but the slugfest was too much for the Golden Greek.
 Skelton scored two knock downs in the second round.

 Although Hoost got the berth to Tokyo Dome, Skelton did get a place in the repechage tournament in Fukuoka.
 There he will join Adam Watt, Ray Sefo and perhaps Mirko Filipovic in an eight man tournament where the finalists will earn the last two spots in Tokyo.